DennisColombo/Scientific-Programing-Project/README.md

     Come up with a plan for tasks I need to accomplish in the future (DONE) Add some labels to help future me figure out what to do (DONE)

+Tasks for the day (Febuary 29th, 2023):
+    Figure out how to get a timestamp (DONE)
+    Figure out how to make the file clear itself after I run the program again (DONE) ~Note: You have to close the file to get it to update or else it will just display the same text Pull source code from the Pi so that I have a second copy just in case (DONE)

 Tasks for the future:
-    Figure out proper units for my axis, especially time (NOT DONE)
+    Figure out proper units for my axis, especially time (NOT DONE) Investigate sensors to determine what we want our instrument to measure (NOT DONE) Remember to pull source code once per week (IN PROGRESS)

 Note: Password for rasberry pi is: robots1234